 I was on my way to work and drove past a house with a freshly cut lawn.
 It looked horrible!
 I wanted to stop and tell the owner how to fix the bad cut, but I’m pretty sure he would have found it odd.
 So, I’m going to share my tips to solve a mower’s bad cut with you.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

-Blade is Worn or Dull
+1. Blade is Worn or Dull

 The grass can indicate you have worn or dull mower blades.
 When your blades are excessively worn, strips of grass can be left behind or your grass can develop brown tips a couple of days after mowing.

 You must replace your lawn mower blades when they are worn.
 Sometimes, they are able to be sharpened.
 Read my article on sharpening mower blades.

 2. Bent Mower Blade Will Cause Uneven Grass